 Thank goodness he wasn’t weaned yet back when I first did this interview, so I feel like even though I missed the true sweet spot, I was still within the malleable period of breastfeeding.

-I’m also glad we use WellBelly with its targeted probiotics for infants and children (use code KSFALL17 for 20% off, expires 10/20/2017), since Gabe was eating food at 6 months.
+I’m also glad we use WellBelly with its targeted probiotics for infants and children, since Gabe was eating food at 6 months.
 The additional gut flora building there can only help.

 And perhaps there’s a silver lining here for all moms of crawling babies – you can stress out less about all the gigantic “crumbs” that fall to the floor during dinner, since it would actually be good if little ones got under there and inoculated themselves on some foods!
 Ha!

 NATURAL BABY CARE COURSE

 I’m so happy to introduce you to Genevieve from Mama Natural.
 I loved her video series for years before I met her and I’m proud now that our families have become dear friends.
 She’s such a sweet, genuine woman!

 Not only do I love her weekly pregnancy updates, but she is now offering a Natural Baby Care Course.
 I wish I had this with mine!

 Imagine having access to a team of expert health professionals in your home, whenever you need them, as you raise your newborn.